 The biggest test of the Hoosiers' young season was taken care of handily as Indiana controlled the tempo en route to their 87-71 win over South Carolina.

-Indiana trailed for a mere three minutes and ten seconds of game time as South Carolina opened with a 4-0 lead.
+Indiana trailed for a mere three minutes and 10 seconds of game time as South Carolina opened with a 4-0 lead.
 The Hoosiers would not look back as four of the five starters scored in double figures, and one off the bench did as well.

 Myles Rice

 Rice was in more of an attack mode in the first half than compared to the first two games as he got to his spots, and was creating his own looks as well.
-This was Rice’s 7th career game scoring 20 or more after having six performances as such last season at Washington State.
+This was Rice’s seventh career game scoring 20 or more after having six performances as such last season at Washington State.

 Mackenzie Mgbako